 Activity Evidence that supports this approach Challenge number(s) addressed Private tutoring offered to Y10 and Y11 PP students on a subject until the end of an academic year.
 With 20+ taking a subject each year The EEF demonstrates the enormous impact of 1:1 tutoring.
 Students are targeted based on performance and intended goal for KS5.
 Utilising staff at school who know the student and can map the work to school based activities.
-2 & 3 Additional 1:1 literacy intervention support for identified students with reading age below 9 Due to the impacts of COVID-19 we have more students requiring additional support.
-The additional SENCo brought in and working 1:1 funded by Pupil 2

-Premium will provide support for disadvantaged students Small group Tuition English and Maths in Y7 and Y8 Literacy and Numeracy intervention first thing in the morning with a hot breakfast prior to school starting.
+2 & 3 Additional 1:1 literacy intervention support for identified students with reading age below 9 Due to the impacts of COVID-19 and cost of living crisis we have more students requiring additional support.
+The additional SENDCo brought in and working 1:1 funded by Pupil Premium will provide support for disadvantaged students 2 Small group Tuition English and Maths in Y7 and Y8 Literacy and Numeracy intervention first thing in the morning with a hot breakfast prior to school starting.
 90% uptake in Year 1 and 18month increase in age reading in 12 months 2 & 3 Small Group tuition in Y9 - Y11 in English, Maths and Science Additional support in small groups (4-6) on core subjects.
-This will offer lunchtime targeted support for disadvantaged supporting weekly work and facilitating KS5 2 & 3 2:1 tutoring in Humanities, sciences in Y11 Additional focus paired support on facilitating subjects.
+This will offer lunchtime targeted support for 2 & 3 disadvantaged supporting weekly work and facilitating KS5 Cognitive, metacognitive and self-regulated learning strategies have been highlighted as a stand-out 'component of high quality teaching' from the Education Endowment Foundation.
+It has potential to add 7 months' additional learning when utilised accurately.
+2:1 tutoring in Humanities, sciences in Y11 Additional focus paired support on facilitating subjects.
 This will offer after school targeted support for disadvantaged students in other core subjects facilitating KS5 2 & 3 Incentivised Reward during Y9-Y11 targeting students achieving school based Minimum Achievement Grades Reward is an agreed strategy by EEF and schools that incentivises performance.
 This strategy offers Y9 - Y11 students who stay on target in English, Maths and Science a tangible reward that the school will acquire for them.
 This technique drives performance and ensures student engagement levels are high.
 3 Revision guides, materials, laptop, space to revise in a supported environment and structured plans Supporting the revision space after school allows disadvantaged students to ensure they revising correctly.
 This will also support students who are struggling due to a Covid-19 gap appearing 3